 - Your business must create, integrate or promote the arts as its primary goal.
 Examples are: new web platform that connects artists; a game company that focuses on music; a network designed to promote artistic culture; a company that licenses an algorithm used to collect data points on songs for better searching and disseminating.
 As long as the arts and/or design are critical to your business plan, you are eligible to compete.

 2. What happens if my team is not selected to be a semifinalist of the MIT $100K Launch Contest?
 Am I still able to compete for the $10K Creative Arts Competition?

 - Check the box on the MIT $100K Launch Contest application and submit the executive summary described above.

 4. What is the timeline for submission of entries for the $10K Creative Arts Competition, and when will the Prize be awarded?

-- The timeline for submission is listed above; the prize is awarded on May 15th, 2013.
+- The timeline for submission is listed above; the prize is awarded each May.

 5. What is the judging process?